dustinpfister/blog_posts/_posts/threejs-materials-loader.md

 renderer.render(scene, camera);
 ```

+So far this is just a very complex way of creating an instance of the MeshNormalMatreial, but this is the very first example of the basic example so I want to start one with a very simple clean example.
+In any case the core idea should all ready be clear with this as there are a whole lot more public keys to a material other than just the type of course.

 ### 1.2 - Create A JSON string from a Material Object

 For this example I am going to touch base on how to go about generating JSON data of a material object that you all ready have to work with in code.
+For now I am just going to log the text to the javaScript console, but then also use the same text to create a material again as I have all ready covered.
+So if I am ready have a material option and I want to generate a JSON object from that material I cna just call the toJSON method of the material.
+To convert this object to a string from of the object I can then just pass the object to the JSON.stringify method.
+Now that I have that text I can save that as a JSON file, or I can convert it back to a material object same as before.

 ```js
 // ---------- ----------